iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 _Learnings:_ ML pipelines evolve much faster than data engineering pipelines.

-We redesigned the DVC-metafile format to make saved pipelines more interpretable and editable.
-Pipeline stages are now saved in a single metafile, with all stages stored together instead of in separate files.
+We redesigned the way DVC records data processing stages with metafiles, to make pipelines more interpretable and editable.
+All pipeline stages are now saved in a single metafile, with all stages stored together instead of in separate files.

 Data hash values are no longer stored in the pipeline metafile.
 This improves human-readability.